-The Alberta Joint Working Group on MMIWG has been appointed to provide advice, direction and input into the Alberta government’s proposed action plan to address the calls for justice contained in the final report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+The Alberta Joint Working Group on MMIWG was appointed to provide advice, direction and input into the Alberta government’s proposed action plan to address the calls for justice contained in the final report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.

-By addressing the calls for justice, we can build an Alberta where Indigenous women and girls are valued, respected, and are safe to lead lives filled with hope and promise.
+By addressing the calls for justice, we can build an Alberta where Indigenous women, girls and 2SLGBTQQIA+ peoples are valued, respected, and are safe to lead lives filled with hope and promise.

-- advising on options to address issues of violence and the calls for justice
+- issues of violence and the calls for justice

-The working group includes Indigenous community experts who have experience advocating for rights of women and helping women who are victims of violence.
+The working group included Indigenous community experts who have experience advocating for rights of women and helping women who are victims of violence.

-The working group will also include Members of the Legislative Assembly (MLAs) who have a significant number of Indigenous people among their constituents and are aware of issues Indigenous peoples of Alberta face.
+The working group also included Members of the Legislative Assembly (MLAs) who have a significant number of Indigenous people among their constituents and are aware of issues Indigenous peoples of Alberta face.

 Lisa Higgerty is co-chair of the Métis Women’s Council on Economic Security.
 More than 15 years ago, Lisa started a career advocating for the victims of sexual abuse, resulting in the Mamowichihitowin, an innovative holistic program in rural Alberta unique to Canada.
 She has since expanded the mandate of the program to cover all types of domestic violence in west-central Alberta.